gep13/gep13/input/blog/introducing-cake-recipe-vscode-extension.md

 - Extension
 ---

-This is an announcement blog post for the [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=gep13.cakerecipe-vscode) that I created recently.
+This is an announcement blog post for the [Cake.Recipe VS Code Extension](https://marketplace.visualstudio.com/items?itemName=gep13.cakerecipe-vscode) that I created recently.

 # What is it?

-Every time I setup a new repository, I have to try to remember what steps I took to get everything up and running last time I created a project.
-This includes setting up Continuous Integration, Documentation, Releases, etc.  All the things that we don't want to think about when we are actually writing code, and excited about getting something shipped.
-Normally, what I do is look at the last project that I created, and copy pretty much everything from there.
-This is "ok", but not ideal.
-After giving it some thought, I decided to create a [repository](https://github.com/gep13/CI-CD-assets), which will house all the assets that I typically include in a new project.
-That way, as things change over time, I can keep them updated in one place, ready for starting a new project.
-With that done, I decided that I needed an "easy" way to get these into my new project.
-I have seen people use things like yeoman to do this sort of thing, but I wanted something that wasn't quite as involved, and simply let's me grab the things that I need (as these may change on a per project basis).
-What I settled on was a [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=gep13.ci-cd-assets-vscode), that can provide some commands that can download these assets into the current working directory.
+[Cake.Recipe](https://github.com/cake-contrib/Cake.Recipe) is a very opinionated set of [Cake](https://cakebuild.net/) scripts that are intended to be used across multiple projects.
+Making use of a set of conventions, and project specific information, it is possible to run common build tasks over and over again, without the need to re-define them each time, for each project.
+These scripts are housed within a NuGet package, that is restored into the local tools folder when Cake executes.

+In order to make this happen, it is necessary to create a small entry script (I refer to it as the recipe.cake file), which defines the project specific information.
+In the past, I have simply copied this file from a previous project, and changed it as necessary.
+This new VS Code extension creates this file on the fly, after you have provided some information.

 # Installation